guilhemmarchand/telegraf-kafka/docs/deployment.rst

 Upgrades
 ========

-Upgrading the Splunk application is pretty much the same operation, use one of the techniques that matches your conditions / requirements.
+Upgrading the Splunk application is pretty much the same operation than the initial deployment.

 Upgrades of the components
 ==========================